paul-macfarlane/picksleagues_mvp/README.md

 3. Create a local db file using npm run db:local (keep the process running)
 4. Install dependencies by running `npm install --force`
 5. Run `npm run db:generate && npm run db:migrate` to run database migrations
-6. Run `npm run db:seed` which will seed your local database with fake sport league data.
+6. Run `npm run dev` and go to http://localhost:3000/auth to sign in with your gmail or discord.
-7. Finally, run `npm run dev` to run the app locally
+7. Run `npm run db:seed` which will seed your local database with fake sport league data.
+Note that you will have to replace `pauljosephmacfarlane@gmail.com` with your email address for your user to become commisioner of the seeded picks leagues.